briandenicola/eShopOnAKS/docs/deployment.md

     * webhooksdb-connection-string
     * redis-connection-string
 * The secrets were created during the infrastructure standup process.
-* The SecretProviderClass maps the Keyvault secrets to Kubernetes secrets named `eshop-kv-secrets` in the eshop namespace,
+* The SecretProviderClass maps the Keyvault secrets to Kubernetes secrets named `eshop-sql-secrets` in the eshop namespace,
-* Another secret containing the connection string for the EventBus service will also be created and stored in a secret named `eventbus-secret` in the eshop namespace.
+* Another secret containing the connection string for the EventBus service will also be created and stored in a secret named `eshop-eventbus-secrets` in the eshop namespace.
 * These secrets are then referenced by individual services deployments
 <p align="right">(<a href="#deployment">back to top</a>)</p>